Leaving Leeds early

 The Careers Centre can also help you think through your options and future plans if you're considering leaving your course or the University.

-Before you make a decision, we strongly advise you to consider the possible financial implications explained below.
+Before you make a decision, we strongly advise you to consider the possible financial implications explained below, alongside other implications.

 Leaving temporarily or permanently: Steps to follow

 - talk to the student support officer in your parent school about your situation

 - consult your personal tutor and university/LUU support services for additional information, support and guidance you may need

 - check the financial implications of leaving (see below)

 - if you’re an international student, contact the International Student Office immediately for immigration advice before making any decision